IIED-org/IIED-main/docroot/modules/contrib/colorbox/README.md

 [DOMPurify](https://github.com/cure53/DOMPurify/releases/latest)

 From the above link, you can download a zip or tar.gz archive file.
-To avoid security issues, please only install the dist directory, and nothing else from the archive.
+To avoid security issues, only install the dist directory, and nothing else from the archive.
 The drush command above only installs the dist directory.

 The DOMPurify library is optional.
 Without DOMPurify, the Colorbox module will convert all captions to plain text.